California Emergency Drought Declared January 17th, 2014, by Governor Brown.

 If we cut water waste and use water more efficiently, our existing supplies will go further.
 That’s why water conservation and the promotion of water use efficiency are significant components of City of Huntington Beach’s Water Supply and Management Program.

-The successful turf removal program is going strong!
-If you are thinking of replacing boring and thirsty turf grass with beautiful and climate appropriate plants, we encourage you to apply today since you will get $1 for every square foot of turf grass you remove.
+If you are thinking of replacing boring and thirsty turf grass with beautiful and climate appropriate plants, we encourage you to apply to the highly successful Turf Removal program.
+Receive $2 for every square foot of turf grass you replace with low water use plants and other permeable surfaces.

 FREE CALIFORNIA FRIENDLY LANDSCAPE CLASSES!!!

-The popular three-part series will start over in June.
+The first class in our popular three-part series starts June 14th.
 To register and to learn more, please go to the Workshops & Events tab.
+You choose if you want to attend all three classes or only one.

-Need a resource to assist in design, irrigation and maintenance of your new California Friendly landscape?
-Check out our Huntington Beach Water Wise Gardening site for photos of amazing gardens, great tips and incredible resources to help you get started!
-This is a an excellent resource to learn about unusual and new plants you may want to include in your own garden.
+Check out our Huntington Beach Water Wise Gardening website for inspiration, photos of amazing gardens, great tips and incredible resources to help you get started!
+This is a an excellent resource to learn about great looking water wise plants you may want to include in your own garden.

 * * *